Advisory Committee on Chemicals Scheduling (ACCS)

 Stakeholders should note that the timetable outlines the anticipated administrative timeframes associated with matters referred by the delegates to an expert advisory committee meeting.
 This timetable also reflects public consultation timeframes as required by legislation.

-Secretariat services to the Advisory Committee on Chemicals Scheduling (ACCS) are provided by the Chemicals Scheduling Secretariat, located in the Department of Health, Office of Chemical Safety.
+Secretariat services to the Advisory Committee on Chemicals Scheduling (ACCS) are provided by the Chemicals Scheduling Secretariat, located within the Therapeutic Goods Administration.

 The contact details for the Chemicals Scheduling Secretariat are: